Mir Akbar Khyber: Early life and education

 He was born on March 11, 1925, in Logar Province.
-Khyber graduated from Harbi Pohantoon Military University in 1947.
+Khyber graduated from Harbi Pohantoon Military University in 1947, in use by the Royal Afghan Army.

 Career

-In 1950 he was imprisoned for his revolutionary activities.
-Later he was employed by the Ministry of Education, until he was expelled from Paktia for taking part in a riot in 1965.
-After returning to Kabul, he became editor of the Parcham newspaper, Parcham, and oversaw the Parchams recruitment program in the Afghan Army.
+Khyber was increasingly active among opposition groups King Mohammad Zahir Shah’s government.
+In 1950, he was imprisoned for his revolutionary activities and supposed opposition towards Islam.
+Later he was employed by the Ministry of Education, until he was expelled from Paktia for taking part in an anti-government riot in 1965.
+After returning to Kabul, he became editor of the Parcham newspaper, Parcham, and oversaw a clandestine effort to recruit soldiers of Afghan Army into the Parcham faction, additionally targeting the Afghan Commando Forces.
 He was a close confidant of the Parcham leader Babrak Karmal.

 Assassination

 He was assassinated outside his home on 17 April 1978.
-The Daoud regime attempted to put the blame for Khyber's death on Gulbuddin Hekmatyar's Hezbi Islami, but Nur Mohammad Taraki of the PDPA charged that the government itself was responsible, a belief that was shared by much of the Kabul intelligentsia.
-Louis Dupree, an American historian and specialist of Afghanistan, concluded that interior minister Mohammed Issa Nuristani, a virulent anti-communist, had ordered the killing.
+The Daoud regime attempted to blame Khyber's death on Gulbuddin Hekmatyar's Hezbi Islami, but Nur Mohammad Taraki of the PDPA held the government responsible, a belief that was shared by much of the Kabul intelligentsia.
+Louis Dupree, an American historian and specialist of Afghanistan, concluded that interior minister Abdul Qadir Nuristani, a virulent anti-communist, had ordered the killing.
 However, several sources, including fellow Parchamites Babrak Karmal and Anahita Ratebzad, claimed that Hafizullah Amin, a leader of the rival Khalq faction, was the instigator of the assassination.
-But some former ministers of Khalq faction claim that the assassination was ordered by the Soviet Union and Karmal.
+Some former ministers of Khalq faction claim that the assassination was ordered by the Soviet Union and Karmal.
 Daoud's confidant, Abdul Samad Ghaus, suggested that a strong rivalry existed between Amin and Khyber as they both attempted to infiltrate the military for their respective factions.
 Also, Khyber's attempts to reunite Khalq and Parcham cells within the military would have undermined Amin's power, according to communist sources.
-Mr. Ghaus suggest that Amin's henchmen, Siddiq Alamyar and his brother, are responsible for assassination of both Khyber and Inamulhaq Gran (mistakenly thought to be Karmal) upon order from Amin.
-Alamyar became Amin's minister of planning and his brother president of the general transportation authority.
+Ghaus suggests that Amin's henchmen, Siddiq Alamyar and his brother (Sadeq Alamyar, who would later be directly involved in the Kerala massacre), were responsible for assassination of both Khyber and Inamulhaq Gran (mistakenly thought to be Karmal) upon order from Amin.
+Alamyar became Amin's minister of planning and his brother became the president of the general transportation authority.
+At the time, there was also a theory that the CIA was involved in Khyber’s death.

 At Khyber's funeral on April 19, some 15,000 PDPA sympathizers gathered in Kabul, and paraded through the streets chanting slogans against the CIA and the SAVAK, the Shah of Iran's secret police.
 Alarmed by this demonstration of communist strength, Daoud ordered a crackdown on the PDPA leadership, which in turn prompted the PDPA to launch a military coup that became known as the Saur Revolution, during which Daoud was killed, and the PDPA took power.